Freie Radikale und die Haut: Entstehung, Schäden und Gegenmaßnahmen

 3. Schieber, M. & Chandel, N.S.
 (2014).
 ROS function in redox signaling and oxidative stress.
 Current Biology.

 This article is for informational purposes only and does not constitute medical advice.
-For individual skincare advice, please consult a dermatologist.
+For individual skin care advice, please consult a dermatologist.

 Antioxidantien freie Radikale Hautschutz oxidativer Stress ROS